NEO: A Novel Expeditious Optimisation Algorithm for Reactive Motion Control of Manipulators: Results

 \subsection{Experiment 2 Results}

-The results from Experiment 2 are displayed in Table \ref{tab:results}.
-These results show that NEO is not capable enough to completely replace fully-featured motion planners in very complex scenarios.
-However, NEO scored very well in the \emph{Bookshelf} scene successfully completing 44 out of 45 tasks with a 98\% success rate.
-Additionally, in the \emph{Industrial A} scene, NEO completed 50 out of 66 tasks with a 76\% success rate.
-Neo performed less well in the other scenes.
+The results from Experiment 2 are displayed in Table \ref{tab:results} and show that NEO performance has a competitive success rate compared to some well-known planners.
+NEO scored very well in the \emph{Bookshelf} scene, successfully completing 45 out of 45 tasks.
+Additionally, in the \emph{Industrial A} scene, NEO completed 61 out of 66 tasks (92\% success rate), but performed less well in the other scenes.
 From Figure \ref{fig:env}, it is clear that the \emph{Bookshelf} and \emph{Industrial A} scenes contain many large broad obstacles, while \emph{Industrial B} and \emph{Counter} scenes contain many small obstacles with numerous small and enclosed spaces.
+NEO performs less well on this latter category.

-This suggests that on scenes which do not feature many intricate obstacles with small confined spaces, NEO is a viable alternative for motion planning with the added benefits of reactivity.
-In more complex environments, especially those containing dynamic obstacles, NEO would ideally be employed as a local controller to deal with dynamic obstacles while a global planner provides the global trajectory.
+Our goal in this work has been reactivity not complex motion planning per se.
+NEO does not perform as well as the best of the planners but for scenes which do not feature many intricate obstacles with small confined spaces it is clearly a viable alternative, and with the added benefits of reactivity such as dynamic obstacle and joint limit avoidance as well as manipulator conditioning.
+NEO would ideally be employed as a local controller in conjunction with a global planner that provides the global trajectory.

-Another key result from Table \ref{tab:results} is that NEO takes roughly 10\unit{ms} to compute the next action, while the motion planners must compute the whole trajectory before the robot can move.
+Another key result from Table \ref{tab:results} is that NEO takes around 10\unit{ms} to compute the next action, while the motion planners must compute the whole trajectory before the robot can move.
 This ranges from 191\unit{ms} to 4910\unit{ms} for the motion planners.
-Consequently, they lack the reactiveness required to be able to respond to dynamic obstacles, changes in the environment, or even changes to the target pose.
+Consequently, they lack the reactivity required to be able to respond to dynamic obstacles, changes in the environment, or even changes in the goal pose.
+When testing NEO on the benchmark without optimising for manipulability, we obtained the same score of 74.2\%.
+This is not surprising since, unlike in Experiment 1, the obstacles are static and their influence on the control problem grows slowly as the robot moves.